^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-• Use a moisturizer with the season.
+• Use of moisturizer depending on the season.

-• Drawing of decorative cosmetics.
+• Application of decorative cosmetics.

 • Skin toning.